vamshikurupati/5143-OpSys-kurupati/chapter3_review.md

  **Mode switch:**It switch the process privilege between the mode like use mode, kernel mode.
  Generally a mode switch is considered less expensive compared to a process switch.
 A mode switch is what is referred to when the cpu changes privilege levels.
 The kernel works at a higher privilege than a standard user task.
 In order for the user task to access things controlled by the kernel, it is necessary fro a mode switch to occur.
-The currently executing process does NOT change during a mode switch.
+The currently executing process does not change during a mode switch.
 The processor uses these modes to protect the OS from misbehaving or malicious programs, as well as controlling concurrent access to ram, io devices,etc. A mode switch must occur for a software context switch to occur.
-Only the Kernel can cause a context switch.